WPS/domainstorytelling.org/_pages/quick-start-guide.md

 # Your First Domain Story

 Matthew runs a small movie theater for arthouse films—called Metropolis—that enjoys an excellent reputation among cineastes.
-Local craft beer and organic snacks round off the cinema experience.
 One day Matthew meets his school friend Anna.
 When he learns that Anna has been developing apps for almost ten years, he gets an idea.

 **Movie theater manager Matthew:** “My customers like the old-fashioned charm of my cinema.
 But they do not like my old-fashioned box office.
 Today's moviegoers are not used to buying tickets in person at the box office anymore.
 Customers have been asking me to sell tickets online.
 Can you develop an app for me?”